The Department for Education describes three patterns that work experience for 16-19 year old study programmes are expected to follow .

 The Health and Safety Executive advises that employers inform their insurer that they will have students on placements but they should be automatically covered.
 Please see HSE advice: http://www.hse.gov.uk/youngpeople/workexperience/placeprovide.htm

 Workfinder accepts no liability for risk assessments, in order to make the offer, the employer has stated that they have a young person's risk assessment.

 You can contact the employer to obtain a copy of their risk assessment, there is further guidance in the link below.

 There is no requirement to DBS check employees although some schools prefer to avoid students working with a sole trader.
 The responsibility is that of the applicant or the person giving permission to the student to accept the work placement on offer.

 No. It is not a legal requirement.

 If an inspection is required for the ‘approver’ to give their permission, then they may request a site visit from the employer.
-If the employer has had a site visit recently, then they will be able to upload the relevant document to their dashboard which we will share with the person requesting it.

 The student’s contact information is passed on to the employer after the student accepts their offer of employment.
 We understand that offers of employment are subject to the student producing proof of age and ability to work in the UK which the employer examines as part of the on-boarding procedure.